NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 ### Rabbit Hostname Setup

 On each compute node there must be a file named `/etc/local-rabbit.conf` that contains the hostname of the compute's matching rabbit node.
-This will be used by compute node applications to communicate with the server in the user container.
+Compute node applications use this to communicate with the server in the user container.
 This is generally used for the non-MPI case.

 For the MPI case, see `NNF_CONTAINER_LAUNCHER` below.